Paul lived in Kaohsiung, Taiwan 1973-1979. He also studied Chinese Mandarin and Taiwanese at Yangmingshan near Taipei in 1984 and 1985.

 Assessment of Language Skills

 Every three months our listening, speaking, and reading skills were assessed by the school director and the dreaded chief instructor.
 Listening and speaking skills were assessed through a lengthy interview with the chief instructor witnessed by the school director.
 Everyone knew that to upgrade listening and speaking skills it was necessary to be able to answer opinion questions related to current news events.
-Bearing this in mind, I prepped myself on such issues as the Cold War, Nicaragua, the Iraq-Iran War, and President Reagan's Star Wars Initiative in my school tutorial sessions.
+Bearing this in mind, I prepped myself for such issues as the Cold War, Nicaragua, the Iraq-Iran War, and President Reagan's Star Wars Initiative in my school tutorial sessions.
 When the assessment interview date came, I was able to perform quite well and was given a more advanced minimum professional proficiency.
 The reading proficiency assessment tests were less stressful.
 Practice in reading editorials helped me to increase my reading proficiency to that of a more advanced minimum professional proficiency.

 Extra-curricular Activities for Cultural Knowledge